AgileRL/AgileRL/docs/trainers/index.rst

 evolutionary training pipeline — environment creation, population management, mutation, tournament selection, and the training loop — behind a single, declarative interface.
-Instead of stitching these components together manually, you describe *what* to train in a YAML manifest and the trainer handles the *how*.
+Instead of stitching these components together manually, you describe *what* to train and the trainer handles the *how*.

 Two concrete trainers are available: